Audi e-tron interior, dashboard & comfort

 The Audi e-tron has a fantastic interior and features some showstopping technology

-Superb interior fit and finish has been an Audi calling card for many years now and the e-tron shows that's not going to change as the brand starts producing electric cars.
+Superb interior fit and finish has been an Audi calling card for years now and the e-tron shows that's not going to change as the brand shifts to electric cars.
 Inside, there's no shortage of high-quality material adorning every surface, with leather, polished plastic and high-grade metal trim everywhere you look.